Bank Customer Onboarding: Doc Verification and KYC

 Workflow orchestration connects document collection, verification, screening, and risk assessment into a single automated pipeline.
 Low-risk cases complete end-to-end without human intervention; flagged cases are routed to analysts with a pre-populated compliance file.

 CheckFile.ai integrates these capabilities into a single API that connects to existing banking systems.
 The platform handles document verification for over 6,000 document types across 200 countries, with built-in sanctions screening and risk scoring.
+Our data from over 180,000 documents processed monthly confirms a fraud detection rate of 94.8% with an average verification time of 4.2 seconds, reducing manual onboarding effort by 83%.

 FAQ